-Mining is Western Australia's largest industry, accounting for 24% of Gross State Product (GSP) in 2008-09.1 As the mining industry gathers momentum following the global economic slowdown, this proportion is likely to grow.
+Mining is Western Australia's largest industry, accounting for 24% of Gross State Product (GSP) in 2008-09.
+As the mining industry gathers momentum following the global economic slowdown, this proportion is likely to grow.

-Approximately 80,000 workers are directly employed by Western Australia's mining industry (7% of total employment in Western Australia).2 The industry also creates jobs in supporting sectors of the economy.
+Approximately 87,000 workers are directly employed by Western Australia's mining industry (around 7% of total employment in Western Australia).
+The industry also creates jobs in supporting sectors of the economy.
 ABS Census data indicates that the State's mining sector employed more than 800 indigenous workers in 2006 (approximately 8% of our indigenous workforce).

 Western Australia's mining industry makes an enormous contribution to the national economy.
-In 2008-09, its total value added was approximately \$41 billion, a 46% share of the national mining industry.3 This contribution is likely to increase in future years as global demand for resources grows, and as Western Australia's LNG sector expands.
+In 2008-09, its total value added was approximately \$41 billion, a 46% share of the national mining industry.
+This contribution is likely to increase in future years as global demand for resources grows, and as Western Australia's LNG sector expands.

-At the individual commodity level, Western Australia generates 65% of Australia's crude oil and condensate production, 75% of natural gas (and LNG feedstock) output, and more than 95% of the nation's iron ore production.4
+At the individual commodity level, Western Australia generates 74% of Australia's crude oil and condensate production, 72% of natural gas (and LNG feedstock) output, and the vast majority (more than 95%) of the nation's iron ore production.

 Reflecting the strength of its mining sector, Western Australia's contribution to national export earnings is particularly striking.
-In 2009, total merchandise exports from Western Australia were valued at \$77 billion, representing almost 40% of the national total.5 Of the \$77 billion in total merchandise exports from Western Australia, \$61 billion (or nearly 80%) is from the mining sector.
+In 2009-10, total merchandise exports from Western Australia were valued at \$83 billion, representing 41.5% of the national total.
+Of the \$83 billion in total merchandise exports from Western Australia, \$67.6 billion (or 81.4%) is from the mining sector.